sarahwonago/TodoApp/README.md

 ### Key Features
 - **User Authentication and Roles**: Secure user registration, login, and role-based access control.
-- **Task Management**: Create, edit, delete, and view tasks with the ability to categorize and tag them.
+- **Task Management**: Create, edit, delete, and view tasks with the ability to categorize them.
 - **Priority and Due Dates**: Set priorities and due dates to help users focus on important tasks.
 - **Notifications**: Receive email and SMS notifications for upcoming deadlines and task updates.
 - **Analytics and Reporting**: Visualize productivity data with charts and generate reports on tasks and time management.